-Looking for family-friendly activities and virtual events to keep the kids happy this Christmas holiday?
-Read our guide for places to visit and digital events to stream from the sofa…
+Looking for family-friendly activities and virtual events to keep the kids happy during the Christmas holidays?
+Read our guide for places to visit and digital events to stream from the sofa.

-Things to Do with Children Online and IRL this Christmas
+Cool Things to Do with the Kids this Christmas

 Ice Skating at QUEENS

 Book your ice skating session online with a specific starting time (sessions last one hour).
-Pre-booking costs £11.95 for over 12s, £10.50 for under 12s and £2.75 for skate hire.
+Pre-booking starts from £11.95 for over 12s, £10.50 for under 12s and £2.75 for skate hire.
 QUEENS is an over 18s only zone after 8pm.
 Tickets can be purchased here.

 Father Christmas & The Polar Express Storytime

-For those missing out on visiting Santa’s grotto this winter, Storystock has been working alongside Father Christmas to ensure the kids can still enjoy the magical experience.
+While life is slowly getting back to normal, visiting Santa’s grotto in person may still be tricky for some.
+So, Storystock has decided to continue working alongside Father Christmas to ensure the kids can still enjoy the magical experience in virtual form.
 Snuggle up in some cosy pyjamas and join the online immersive experience as Father Christmas reads his favourite story, The Polar Express, joined by his naughty little elf who will be creating make some fun decorations.
 Guests will also receive a downloadable activity pack with a festive drawalong from children’s author Sophy Henn, a delicious hot chocolate recipe from cook Thomasina Miers with plenty of Christmas games, festive music and hilarious jokes from comedian Gyles Brandreth.

-Available to stream every Saturday and Sunday throughout December at 5pm (with a special screening on Christmas Eve).
-Prices are £12.50 for a Standard ticket and £22.50 for a First Class ticket which includes a personalised copy of The Polar Express sent directly to your door.
+Available to stream every day from 1 December right through to Christmas Day itself.
+Prices are £5.98 for a Standard ticket and £12.50 for a First Class ticket which includes a personalised copy of The Polar Express sent directly to your door.
 Tickets can be purchased here.

 KidZania Secret Christmas Experience

 Keep the festive spirit alive this Christmas with KidZania London and their exclusive Secret Christmas experience.
 Explore the secret winter wonderland as children need to crack the code for the secret password and find the hidden door to begin.
 Once inside, kids can celebrate the magical season at Elf School where they will learn how to make toys for children across the world, write their special Christmas cards and letters or create festive baubles to take home and hang on your beautiful Christmas tree.
 With Christmas cookie decoration masterclasses at Bekha’s Bakery, funky Christmas dance and music classes and a City Christmas parade the kids will be entertained for hours on end.
-For the first time this year, KidZania have pre-recorded Cinderella the pantomime with a professional cast and creative director from London’s West End – the perfect end to a truly magical day.
+In response to last year’s success, KidZania have decided to once again include a viewing of a pre-recorded Cinderella the pantomime with a professional cast and creative director from London’s West End – the perfect end to a truly magical day.

-5 December – 3 January 2021.
-Early bird packages priced at £36 per child and £24.80 per adult (if booked before 30 November), with prices then at £45 per child and £31 per adult.
+4 December – 31 December 2021.
+Prices are £45 per child and £31 per adult, but book early and you can save up to 20%!
 All Christmas packages include three hours at KidZania City, entrance to the secret Christmas area for approximately one hour, viewing of the pre-recorded Cinderella and a hot drink and sweet treat for each ticket holder.
 Tickets can be purchased here.

 Christmas at Kew Gardens

-Kew Gardens are set to re-open with a magnificent display of Christmas lights for the eight year in a row, as twilight falls and the magic begins.
-Bring the little ones to see the enchanting winter trail light up for 2020, taking a new route through the beautifully illuminated Rose Garden.
+Kew Gardens is set to re-open with a magnificent display of Christmas lights for the eighth year running, as twilight falls and the magic begins.
+Bring the little ones to see the enchanting winter trail light up for 2021, taking a new route through the beautifully illuminated Rose Garden.
 Witness the sparkling tunnel of bells, magnificent trees wrapped in lights and the stunning treetop waterfall this winter or take a stroll to the beloved Temperate House immersed in Christmas colour.
 After walking through the dazzling Tunnel of Light, twinkling with thousands of fairy lights, indulge in delicious festive drinks and hot chocolate as you explore the wonderful gardens.

-Open Friday 4 December – Sunday 17 January 2020, 4-10 pm.
-Standard adult ticket costs £24.50 with family tickets available to purchase.
+Open Wednesday 17 November – Sunday 9 January 2022, 4-10 pm.
+Standard adult ticket off peak costs £21.50 while peak tickets cost £24.50, with family tickets also available to purchase.
 Book online at kew.org

 Santa Sleepovers at Legoland Windsor Resort